FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 2,5-dimethyl pyrazine is considered safe within the established FEMA GRAS limits, with a high margin of safety due to its low use levels.
-Dermal exposure in fragrance applications is generally safe, with no significant reports of irritation or sensitization.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed in manufacturing settings.
-The risk profiles for food and fragrance applications are similar, with no significant differences noted.
+For oral exposure, 2,5-dimethyl pyrazine is considered safe at typical flavor use levels, with no specific ADI (Acceptable Daily Intake) established, reflecting its low toxicity.
+Dermal exposure in fragrance applications is generally safe, with no significant irritation or sensitization reported at typical use levels.
+Inhalation exposure, relevant for occupational settings, should be managed to avoid excessive exposure, though its volatility is moderate.
+Overall, the risk profiles for food and fragrance applications are similar, with no significant safety concerns at typical use levels.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature